-5.1.3.5.3 Barrel Length
+5.1.3.5.4.2 Barrel Length

-- 5.1.3.5.3.1 Barrel length shall be measured using a NIST-traceable rod or ruler.
-If the NIST-traceable rod is to be used, the barrel length shall be measured after test firing and the subsequent microscopic comparison are completed.
-Care shall be taken when placing the rod down the barrel. - 5.1.3.5.3.2 Measure the barrel length from the face of the closed breechblock or bolt to the farthest end of the barrel. - 5.1.3.5.3.3 For revolvers, measure the barrel including the threaded portion within the frame.
+- 5.1.3.5.4.2.1 The barrel length shall be measured after test firing and the subsequent microscopic comparison are completed.

+Care shall be taken when placing a rod down the barrel. - 5.1.3.5.4.2.2 Measure the barrel length from the face of the closed breechblock or bolt to the farthest end of the barrel.
+For revolvers, measure the barrel including the threaded portion within the frame.